wavebeem/wavebeem.com/_drafts/broken-promises.md

 ---
 title: "Broken Promises"
 layout: post
-description: "How to use and how not to use promises"
+description: "How to use promises effectively"
 ---

 ## Notes